 Preferred solution: Let the company propose a solution.

-I didn't like: Lack of professional courtesy zero customer service.
+LPL Financial Cons: Lack of professional courtesy zero customer service.